nilay994/nilay994.github.io/ssh.md

    <div style="text-align:center"><img src="./img/ssh/port-forward.png" width="350px"><br>
    <em>Figure3.1: Router settings</em></div>

    The snip above advices that one can refrain from using the default `sftp`, `scp`, `ssh` port numbers like port 21 or port 22 as an external port.
-For security, it is standard practice to use a higher arbitrary port number.
-If there are multiple locals computer that require to be accessed, then one could choose a different external port for that particular local IP, which again maps to the new computer's local port 22.
+For the sake of security, it is standard practice to use a higher arbitrary port number.
+If there are multiple local computers are to be accessed, then one could choose a different external port for that particular local IP, which again maps to the new computer's local port 22.

 2. After a successful creation of a port forwarding rule, an `ssh` server can start running on `C`.
 If its the first time that such a connection is being established, it is recommended to [setup a public and private key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 An `ssh` server can be started on `C` with the following command:
    ```